 Though this depends on many factors, including individual preferences, whether to hire a freelancer or an agency, Upwork clients are advised to choose agencies if their project meets any criteria listed below:

-- This is the first project of a client.
+- This is the first digital project of a client.
 Often, business owners and early-stage startup founders lack technical expertise and simply do not know how to implement their business idea technology-wise.
-They do not bear the software development life cycle in mind, so it is difficult for them to determine what to start with.
+They do not know about software development life cycle, so it is difficult for them to start.

 - The project promises to be large and complex, so it would most likely require